p24sikha/Text-Generation-for-Creative-Writing/README.md

 ## Note

-A PowerPoint presentation summarizing the project and its outcomes is included in the attached zip file.
-Please refer to the `Test_Generation_Project.pptx` file for a detailed walkthrough of the project.
+A PowerPoint presentation and documentation , summarizing the project and its outcomes is included in the attached zip file.
+Please refer to the `Test_Generation_Project.pptx` & 'Text_Generation_Project.doc' files for a detailed walkthrough of the project.